tonij19/Audio-Narrative/README.txt

 # Audio Narrative

 Summary
 This podcast takes a look at how Duolingo has evolved from a start-up to a multi-million dollar company.
 What began as a free language learning resource is now recognized by over 5000 universities as an official language exam for English.
-Not all the company's developments have been received positively.
-The app is no longer completely free, with many resources locked behind a paywall.
-In addition, Duolingo has begun to utilize AI heavily as both a user feature and to generate their lesson plans.
-Many employees at Duolingo have been laid off because of this change, and the reputation of the app is beginning to change.
+As a language learner who has used Duolingo casually, many of the app's changes haven’t been received positively.
+In example, the app is no longer completely free, with many resources locked behind a paywall.

+For me, the biggest offense has been the companies shift to prioritizing AI usage over user wants and needs.
+The company uses AI both as a paid offering for users, but also a tool to generate their official lesson plans.
+This article from the Washington Post has quotes from former translators/employees who believe they were replaced with AI.
+Many jobs and fields are threatened by AI, and Duolingo’s contribution to this threat has not gone unnoticed.

+I used audio to create a soundscape but also to tell a story that very much doesn’t rely on visuals.
+Though Duolingo is visually iconic, what makes a great podcast is often a boring video essay.
+I tried having a variety of audio, from interviews to language learning audio courses from YouTube.

+Many of the edits I made throughout this process were technical, including the audio used, and especially the volume of my sound-effects and placements of transitions.
+My story became clearer the more I worked on it, especially because I created a script beforehand.
+The podcast largely reflects my script besides 1-2 last minute additions.

+*This study in the Foreign Language Annals journal compares Duolingo’s efficiency to college level language courses: https://onlinelibrary.wiley.com/doi/10.1111/flan.12600.
+*The Washington Post reported on Duolingo’s layoffs including quotes from former translators/employees that believe they were replaced with AI: https://www.washingtonpost.com/technology/2024/01/10/duolingo-ai-layoffs/.

 Credits

 "Curious Instrumental for Creators," from Jarrod Reque, licensed under fair use. https://www.youtube.com/watch?v=NP7HGv2so-8.